• Skip to primary navigation

 • Add the diced green chiles and stir to combine.
 If you have very mild chiles, add 1-2 diced jalapeños during this step for an extra kick.

-• Next, add the milk, salt and pepper to taste, and chicken broth.
+• Next, add the milk, salt, pepper, and chicken broth.

 • Let everything boil for 3-5 minutes.
 Watch the pot carefully because if the milk boils too rapidly it will overflow.